red1ithink/DeepLearning-2D-turbulence-prediction/README.md

 A Paper is in docs (English Paper will be uploaded soon)
-# ConvLSTM-based 2-D Turbulence Prediction
+# ConvLSTM-based Two-Dimensional Turbulence Prediction
 Autoregressive rollout with optional Scheduled Sampling

 <p align="center">